Sandotech/tic-tac-toe/README.md

-Here's a `README.md` file for your Tic Tac Toe game implemented in Ruby:

 # Tic Tac Toe Game

 This is a command-line Tic Tac Toe game implemented in Ruby.
 The game allows two players to compete against each other by taking turns to place their chosen character (X or O) on a 3x3 grid.
 The objective is to be the first player to align three of their characters either horizontally, vertically, or diagonally.